Fall, Spring, Academic Year

 March 20 for Fall 2015/Academic Year 2015-2016, late September 2015 for Spring 2016

 Check the 'Costs' section under the Application tab.

-Reciprocal exchange programs between the University of Iowa and University of Hull in Kingston-upon-Hull, England, allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.
+The reciprocal exchange programs between the University of Iowa and the University of Hull in Kingston-upon-Hull, England allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.

 Under the reciprocal exchange agreement, University of Iowa students pay their regular UI tuition and fees to participate in this program.
 Room and board is comparable to Iowa costs in the Mayflower residence hall.
 Added expenses include airfare, a UI administrative fee, and similar costs as described in the 'Costs' section of our website.

 The University of Hull offers a wide variety of courses (called 'modules') for exchange students.
 Depending on their level of experience, and length of time they plan to study abroad, students can choose from a huge variety of courses in humanities, social sciences, engineering, education, law, medicine, and fine arts.
 Unique courses in creative writing, coastal marine biology, environmental science & ecology, creative & digital technologies, and music & creative music technology are all open to exchange students as well.